kubeedge/kubeedge/docs/proposals/sig-node/exec-logs.md

 2. Redirect requests made by kube-apiserver to the cloud tunnel service

-We will not modify the code of kube-apiserver, so the connection request address initiated by kube-apiserver is {edgenodeip}:10250, and the 10250 port is getted by (`node.Status.DaemonEndpoints.KubeletEndpoint.Port`), so we need DNAT.
+We will not modify the code of kube-apiserver, so the connection request address initiated by kube-apiserver is {edgenodeip}:10250, and the 10250 port is obtained from (`node.Status.DaemonEndpoints.KubeletEndpoint.Port`), so we need DNAT.

 ```
  kubectl get node {nodename} -o=jsonpath="{.status.daemonEndpoints.kubeletEndpoint['Port']}"